jpc22/jpc22.github.io/_pages/testing-plan.md

 ## Testing Page

-A dedicated page for displaying development builds and survey links will be added soon.
+See the [Releases](/releases/) page for information on latest builds and surveys.
 After iterating on the results, a newer build and survey will be available.